-- You can change the layout of trendline under Format Trendline option in scatter plot.
+- You can change the layout of the trendline under the Format Trendline option in the scatter plot.

 - It is always recommended to have a look at residual plots while you are doing regression analysis using Data Analysis ToolPak in Excel.
 It gives you a better understanding of the spread of the actual Y values and estimated X values.

 - Simple Linear Regression in excel does not need ANOVA and Adjusted R Square to check.
-These features can be taken into consideration for Multiple Linear Regression.
-Which is beyond the scope of this article.
+These features can be considered for Multiple Linear Regression, which is beyond the scope of this article.

 This has been a guide to Regression Analysis in Excel.
-Here we discuss how to do Regression Analysis in Excel along with excel examples and downloadable excel template.
+Here we discuss how to do Regression Analysis in Excel, along with excel examples and a downloadable excel template.
 You can also go through our other suggested articles –